theathos/SYNity/README.md

 Memorizing or referencing unique utility/function names, arguments, options, flags, and positional order in yet another shell/language is what we want to avoid.
 The design intent is to be an optional abstraction to the actual interface (e.g. bash, zsh, cmd, powershell, python, ruby, perl), with different levels of abstraction from a simplified but expanded longform to abbreviated expert shortform, helper aliases.

-The base level abstraction should align with the simple voice commands given to smart devices like Alexa, Siri, and Google, using opinionated sane defaults that align with smart device user expectations for voice commands.
+The base level abstraction should align with the simple voice commands given to smart devices like Alexa, Siri, and Google, using opinionated sane defaults that align with user expectations for voice commands to virtual assistants on smart devices.

 Shutdown example:
 <=original> sudo shutdown -r now